-Unlike eating shrimp or drinking alcohol (which are best avoided during pregnancy), there’s no hard rule on tattoos while pregnant.
+Unlike eating shrimp or drinking alcohol (which are best avoided during pregnancy), there is no strict rule on getting a tattoo while pregnant.

-When you’ve got an extra human to worry about, it’s best to be sure about what you’re letting yourself in for.
+After all, you’ve got an extra human to worry about, and it’s best to be sure about what you’re letting yourself in for.

 In this article: 📝

-- Potential risks of getting tattoos while pregnant
+- Potential risks of getting a tattoo while pregnant

 - What happens if I get a tattoo while pregnant?